Redocly/redocly-cli/docs/commands/push.md

 ### Set options explicitly

-Provide the `entrypoint` as a path to the root API definition file, and specify the organization ID, API name and version.
+Provide the `api` as a path to the root API definition file, and specify the organization ID, API name and version.

 ```bash
 redocly push openapi/petstore.yaml @openapi-org/petstore-api@v1